-As a runner there are days when you wonder should you hit the pavement outdoors or just go to the gym and run on their treadmill for 30 minutes.
+As a runner there are days when you wonder is this a running outdoors or inside kind of day.
+Should you hit the pavement or go to the gym to run on the treadmill?

 Which is better?

-Believe it or not, there are clear differences and advantages to indoor and outdoor running.
-So if you’re just about ready to put on your running shoes and can’t decide where to run, here are are a few benefits to both treadmill and road running that you should consider first.
+Believe it or not, there are clear differences and advantages to running outside versus indoors.
+So if you’re trying to decide where you should run after you put on your running shoes, here are a few benefits to both.

 Enjoy the scenery